 GREATER OCCIPITAL NERVE BLOCKS

-A greater occipital nerve block is an injection of a mixture of local anesthetic and steroid medication into the occipital nerves that are located on the back of the head just above the neck area in order to help relieve occipital pain and chronic headaches.
+Our NJ pain management doctors have extensive experience administering greater occipital nerve blocks - an injection of a mixture of local anesthetic and steroid medication into the occipital nerves that are located on the back of the head just above the neck area in order to help relieve occipital pain and chronic headaches.

 WHAT ARE GREATER OCCIPITAL NERVE BLOCKS?